 Some examples:

-Collectors always look for marbles with bright colors and unusual patterns.
+Architects and designers always look for premium slabs with vibrant natural colors and rare veining patterns.

 Size and Shape